BlokasLabs/pisound-docs/Pisound-App.md

 ### Parameter Definitions

+The parameter definitions format is defined by the [MEC Software](https://github.com/TheTechnobear/MEC).

-The syntax of parameter definitions is JSON, so keep an eye on the ',' symbols - make sure the last entry of the group has no trailing comma, and all else do.
+The syntax is JSON, so keep an eye on the ',' symbols - make sure the last entry of the group has no trailing comma, and all else do.
 It's best to write it using an editor with automatic syntax error checking.

 #### ...-module.json